PRTG Manual: REST Custom v2 Sensor

 Stack Unit |

-This setting is only visible if you enable Stack channels on top of each other as Graph Type.
+This setting is only visible if you select Stack channels on top of each other above.
 Select a unit from the list.
-All channels with this unit are stacked on top of each other.
+PRTG stacks all channels with this unit on top of each other.
 By default, you cannot exclude single channels from stacking if they use the selected unit.
 However, there is an advanced procedure to do so. |

 Setting |